adrienfort/PoCorn/README.md

 [Explain how to use this project]

+You need to invite our discord bot to your server with this [link](https://discord.com/api/oauth2/authorize?client_id=969945066305122354&permissions=8&scope=bot).
+The configuration will be automatically done.

-Go to this [Website](https://cool-sherbet-c51568.netlify.app/) and generate the configuration you want your bot or application.
+After invite the bot, go to this [Website](https://cool-sherbet-c51568.netlify.app/) and generate the configuration you want your bot.

 ## Side-Quests

-- Aleph VM -
+- Aleph VM - We try to use it for run the application and discord bot on it but this is not working well, even Aleph Developper doesn't know why it don't work.

-- Starton Notify - To be notified about new information in the blockchain
+- Starton Notify - It's use to be notified the new information in the blockchain to our discord bot

-## Our Pocorn team :heart:
+## Our Pocorn team

+We learn during this hackaton ?

 Developers
 | [<img src="https://github.com/Steci.png?size=85" width=85><br><sub>Léa Guillemard</sub>](https://github.com/Steci) | [<img src="https://github.com/Doozers.png?size=85" width=85><br><sub>Ismaël Fall</sub>](https://github.com/Doozers) | [<img src="https://github.com/AmozPay.png?size=85" width=85><br><sub>Amoz Pay</sub>](https://github.com/AmozPay) | [<img src="https://github.com/ThisisYoYoDev.png?size=85" width=85><br><sub>Yoël Edery</sub>](https://github.com/ThisisYoYoDev) | [<img src="https://github.com/adrienfort.png?size=85" width=85><br><sub>Adrien Fort</sub>](https://github.com/adrienfort)